fasttime/JScrewIt/packages/~mask/readme.md

 ## Compatibility

-The same JavaScript engines supported by the latest version of JScrewIt are supported by quinquaginta-duo.
+The same JavaScript engines supported by the latest version of JScrewIt are supported by ~mask.
 See [here](https://github.com/fasttime/JScrewIt#compatibility).